ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-While the use of regular expressions is very similar in different programming languages or external tools like [sed]{.ndef} and [grep]{.ndef}, the API for PEG libraries can be very different, and even the actual syntax for building parsing rules can differ.
+While the use of regular expressions is very similar in different programming languages or external tools like [sed] and [grep], the API for PEG libraries can be very different, and even the actual syntax for building parsing rules can differ.